Genitourinary Malignancies - Board Review Summary

 | POP-RT | Whole-pelvis RT in intact prostate | Improves progression endpoints, not OS |

-| RTOG 0924 | Whole-pelvis RT in intact prostate | No DM or OS benefit for WPRT |
+| RTOG 0924 | Whole-pelvis RT in intact prostate | Early reported: no DM or OS benefit for routine WPRT |

 | ARTISTIC | Post-prostatectomy timing | Early salvage RT is favored over routine adjuvant RT |